gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Mama!"
 Sindy cried.
-A second tentacle struck Mama Roo in the ribs, and then the bot had the youngest roo.
+A second tentacle struck Mama Roo in the ribs, and then a third caught the youngest roo around the waist.

 *Clank!*
 Something hard and heavy hit the tentacled bot in the back.
 *Clank!
 Clank!
 Clank!*
-It buzzed its rage as a hailstorm of stones sailed out of the darkness behind it, each one finding its mark.
+It buzzed its rage as a hailstorm of stones rained down from behind it.
-As the bot spun around to face its new attacker,
+As the bot spun around to face its attacker,
-Maddy saw that it too had a black box fastened to its back.
+Maddy saw that it had a black regulator fastened to its back.

 Stones clattered against the crab bot, some of them big enough to make dents.
-"Withdraw!
+"Ouch!
+Withdraw!
 Ouch!
-Withdraw!
-Ouch!"
+Withdraw!"
 Its amplified command made Maddy's head ring.
-Holding Sindy's limp body with a pair of tentacles, it scuttled across the square to the huge cargo bot.
+Holding Sindy's limp body in one tentacle it scuttled across the square to the huge cargo bot.
 Two limp goats lay on the floor of the cage.
 The crab bot tossed Sindy in on top of them and slammed the cage door closed.

 *BZZZP!*
-The blast from the zap gun hit the crab bot in the torso.
+The blast from the zap gun hit it in the torso.
 It spun around and aimed its tentacles at the militia.
 *BZZZP!*
 *BZZZP!*
 Two bursts of purple electricity shot out of them and struck the militia.
 They toppled over.

-The big bot rumbled away into the darkness towing its cart and its three prisoners, leaving chaos in the village square behind it.
+The big bot rumbled away into the darkness with its three prisoners leaving chaos in the village square behind it.
 Half of the militia lay on the ground, dazed by dizzysmoke or shocked by the crab bot's final blast.